 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19.
-All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs colchicine vs corticosteroids (children only) vs intravenous immunoglobulin (children only) (main randomisation part A).
-In a factorial design (in the UK alone), eligible patients are allocated simultaneously to no additional treatment vs synthetic neutralising antibodies (REGN-COV2) (part B).
-Separately, all participants aged 18 years or older will be allocated to either aspirin vs control (part C) and in a further factorial, baricitinib vs no additional treatment (part D, UK only).
-The study allows a subsequent randomisation for children with PIMS-TS (hyper-inflammatory state associated with COVID-19): No additional treatment vs tocilizumab vs anakinra.
+All eligible patients are randomly allocated between several treatment arms, each to be given in addition to the usual standard of care in the participating hospital: No additional treatment vs colchicine vs corticosteroids (children only) vs intravenous immunoglobulin (children only).
+In a factorial design (in the UK alone), eligible patients are allocated simultaneously to no additional treatment vs convalescent plasma vs synthetic neutralising antibodies (REGN-COV2).
+Separately, all participants aged 18 years or older will be allocated to either aspirin vs control.
+The study allows a subsequent randomisation for patients with progressive COVID-19 (evidence of hyper-inflammatory state): No additional treatment vs tocilizumab.
 For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms.